githubrecipes/recipes/README.md

 You can also edit the file locally if you don't like the github editor.

-If you want to preview how the file is going to look when published check out the [`Development`](#Development) section below.
+If you want to preview exactly how the file is going to look when published check out the [`Development`](#Development) section below.

 You can create your own folder and file using the github.com interface.
 Only create your own folder if your recipe doesn't fall into the other categories.